A universal characterization of standard Borel spaces: Categories

 whence the pullback of the top row maps into the pullback of the bottom row which is $0$. \end{proof}

 The natural framework for studying categories equipped with algebraic structure (e.g., extensive categories and the above variations) is that of 2-categories.
-We will quickly review the basic definitions needed in this paper; see e.g., \cite[I~Ch.~7]{Bor}, \cite[B1.1]{Jeleph} for more comprehensive background.
+We will quickly review the basic notions needed in this paper; see \cite[I~Ch.~7]{Bor}, \cite[B1.1]{Jeleph} for more comprehensive background.

-A \defn{2-category}, denoted by a Fraktur symbol like $\&C$, consists of objects $\!X \in \&C$, together with for each pair of objects $\!X, \!Y \in \&C$ a \defn{hom-category} $\&C(\!X, \!Y)$, whose objects $\@F \in \&C(\!X, \!Y)$ are called \defn{morphisms} $\@F : \!X -> \!Y$ of $\&C$ and morphisms $\theta : \@F -> \@G \in \&C(\!X, \!Y)$ are called \defn{2-cells} $\@F : \!F -> \@G : \!X -> \!Y$ of $\&C$, together with for each $\!X \in \&C$ an \defn{identity morphism} $1_\!X \in \&C(\!X, \!X)$ and for each $\!X, \!Y, \!Z \in \&C$ a \defn{composition functor} $\&C(\!Y, \!Z) \times \&C(\!X, \!Y) -> \&C(\!X, \!Z)$, obeying the usual asosciaitivity and unitality laws (on the nose, not just up to natural isomorphism of functors).
+A \defn{2-category}, denoted by a Fraktur symbol like $\&C$, consists of objects $\!X \in \&C$, together with for each pair of objects $\!X, \!Y \in \&C$ a \defn{hom-category} $\&C(\!X, \!Y)$, whose objects $\@F \in \&C(\!X, \!Y)$ are called \defn{morphisms} $\@F : \!X -> \!Y$ of $\&C$ and morphisms $\theta : \@F -> \@G \in \&C(\!X, \!Y)$ are called \defn{2-cells} $\theta : \@F -> \@G : \!X -> \!Y$ of $\&C$, together with for each $\!X \in \&C$ an \defn{identity morphism} $1_\!X \in \&C(\!X, \!X)$ and for each $\!X, \!Y, \!Z \in \&C$ a \defn{composition functor} $\&C(\!Y, \!Z) \times \&C(\!X, \!Y) -> \&C(\!X, \!Z)$, obeying the usual asosciaitivity and unitality laws (on the nose, not just up to natural isomorphism of functors).
 A \defn{(strict) 2-functor} between 2-categories is a map taking objects to objects, morphisms to morphisms, and 2-cells to 2-cells (with the obvious endpoint compatibility conditions), which is a functor on each hom-category and also preserves the global composition and identity.

 The quintessential example of a 2-category is $\&{Cat}$, whose objects are (small) \footnote{We will generally ignore size issues, which can be dealt with via standard tricks, since all the algebraic structures we consider will be bounded in arity by $\kappa$.} categories, morphisms are functors, and 2-cells are natural transformations; that is, each hom-category $\&{Cat}(\!C, \!D)$ is the functor category $\!D^\!C$.
 We will consider the following sub-2-categories of $\&{Cat}$, consisting of categories with algebraic structure and functors preserving said structure.
 Let $\kappa\&{LimCat} \subseteq \&{Cat}$ be the sub-2-category of $\kappa$-complete categories, $\kappa$-continuous functors, and (all) natural transformations.
 Let